-- Support for quantified linear and non-linear arithmetic. - Superposition calculus with simplifications including: demodulation, light normalisation, subsumption, subsumption resolution and global subsumption. iProver's simplification set up [22] is tunable via command line options and generalises common architectures such as Discount or Otter. - HOS-ML framework for learning heuristics using combination of hyper-parameter optimisation and dynamic clustering together with schedule optimisation using constraint solving 37, 36 iProver has around 100 options to control the proof search including options for literal selection, passive clause selection, frequency of calling the SAT solver, simplifications and options for combination of instantiation with resolution and superposition.
-For the competition HOS-ML [37] was used to build a multi-core schedule from heuristics learnt over a sample of FOF problems.
+- Ground joinability and connectedness in the superposition calculus [32]. - Support for quantified linear arithmetic. - AC joinability and AC normalisation 31. - Superposition calculus with simplifications including: demodulation, light normalisation, subsumption, subsumption resolution and global subsumption. iProver's simplification set up 30 is tunable via command line options and generalises common architectures such as Discount or Otter.

+• HOS-ML framework for learning heuristics using combination of hyper-parameter optimisation and dynamic clustering together with schedule optimisation using constraint solving 45,44 iProver has around 100 options to control the proof search including options for literal selection, passive clause selection, frequency of calling the SAT/SMT solvers, simplifications, and options for combination of instantiation with resolution and superposition.
+For the competition HOS-ML [45] was used to build a multi-core schedule from heuristics learnt over a sample of FOF problems.
+Some theories and fragments are recognised such as EPR, UEQ, Horn, groups, rings and lattices for which options are adapted accordingly.

-iProver is implemented in OCaml and for the ground reasoning uses MiniSat [25] and Z3 [21]. iProver accepts FOF, TFF and CNF formats.
-Vampire [45] [33] and E prover [78] are used for proof-producing clausification of FOF/TFF problems.
-Vampire is also used for SInE axiom selection [35] in the LTB division. iProver is available at:
+iProver is implemented in OCaml and for the ground reasoning uses MiniSat [34] and Z3 [27]. iProver accepts FOF, TFF and CNF formats.
+Vampire [52] [64] and E prover [77] are used for proof-producing clausification of FOF/TFF problems.
+Vampire is also used for SInE axiom selection [43] in the LTB division and for theory axioms in the TFA division. iProver is available at: